Triple Clasp Formulas for $G_2$: Introduction

 \begin{rmk} We also expect there to be a more general form of the conjecture which describes what happens for $\mu\in V(\varpi)$ which are not in the extremal Weyl orbit.
 The work in this paper and \cite{Sp4Clasp} could give enough data to guess the answer when $V(\varpi)_{\mu}$ is one dimensional, but we have not yet carried this out.
-We also believe the general form of the conjecture, i.e. when $\dim V(\varpi)_{\mu}> 1$ will give rise to a product formula which computes the elementary divisors of the matrix of local intersection forms.
+We also hope the general form of the conjecture will give rise to a product formula which computes the elementary divisors of the matrix of local intersection forms when $\dim V(\varpi)_{\mu}> 1$.

-It would be very interesting if one could say anything about these local intersection form formulas using the dictionary between quantum groups and affine Lie algebras \cite{MR1186962}. \end{rmk}